Free-Fire-Advance-Server-Latest/.github/profile/README.md

 By joining **beta testing**, you help Free Fire grow and get better.
 You get to try new features and report any problems.
 Your feedback is key to making the game even more fun.

-What is Free Fire Advance Server and Its Benefits
+What is FreeFire Advance Server and Its Benefits
 -------------------------------------------------

 The Free Fire Advance Server lets players try out new game features before they're released.
 It's a special place where you can see **early access features** and help test the game.
 This helps shape the future of Garena Free Fire.